Cascade Falls and Root Beer Water

 If you have explored rivers and lakes along the North Shore you’ve probably noticed that the water is the color of root beer.
 Why?
-Well, most people think it’s caused by water containing large amounts of silt.
-However, the actual reason is that North Shore rivers, especially when the water is low, carry tannins from swamps and decaying vegetation that keeps its color an amber-brown.
+Most people think it’s caused by water containing large amounts of silt.
+However, the actual reason is that North Shore rivers carry tannins from swamps.
+Decaying vegetation also makes the color an amber-brown.

 How to get there

 Cascade River State Park Highway 61 between Lutsen and Grand Marais